- Individual flats generally require smaller heat pumps

 Residents of the flats have reported that the new system is better at keeping their homes warm.

-According to Kensa Contracting, replacing the energy inefficient storage heaters with a ground source heat pump helped residents in a two-bedroom flat save around £952 a year on their energy bills.
+According to Kensa Contracting, replacing the energy-inefficient storage heaters with a ground source heat pump helped residents in a two-bedroom flat save around £952 a year on their energy bills.

 Next steps

-It might be trickier to install heat pumps for flats compared to houses, but that’s not because flats are poorly suited to them.
+It might be trickier to install heat pumps for flats than houses, but that’s not because flats are poorly suited to them.
+As we’ve discussed, you can install a heat pump on any property, it’s all about what is right for you.

-The project was designed to test heat pumps in different types of homes, and they were successfully able to install heat pumps in everything from flats to Victorian houses.
+Moreover, a 2020 government-funded project called The Electrification of Heat found that all properties are suitable for a heat pump.
+The project was designed to test heat pumps in different types of homes, and they successfully installed heat pumps in everything from flats to Victorian houses.

 If you want to find out more about which heat pump is best for your property, we can help.